Veronica Palm

-Anna Veronica Helen Palm (born 1 February 1973) is a Swedish author and former Social Democratic politician.
-She was Member of the Swedish Riksdag from 2002 to 2015 and chairman of the Stockholm Labour Commune from 2009 to 2016.
+Veronica Palm (born 1973) is a Swedish author and former Social Democratic politician.
+She was Member of the Swedish Riksdag from 2002 to 2015.
+She was also chairman of the Stockholm Labour Commune from 2009 to 2016.

+She was born in 1973 in Karlskrona, Sweden.
+She grew up in Kisa and studied at Linköping University.
 She was married to Social Democratic politician Roger Mogert until their divorce in 2013.
-They have three children, Alva, Moa and Klara Mogert Palm.
+She has three daughters.
+She made her debut as a novelist in 2021 with Inte alla män.